About Us Contact Shop

 When it’s summer for those in the northern hemisphere, it’s winter for those in the southern hemisphere, and vice versa.

 Side Note: Traveling to a country in the opposite hemisphere isn’t always budget-friendly.
-But if you’re flexible about your time, then you can find flights that have a pretty good price!
+But if you’re flexible about your time, then you can find flights that have a pretty good price and still travel cheaper!

 2. Plan Your Outings Before You Arrive

-But planning the activities you want to do ahead can give you some great deals you wouldn’t have gotten otherwise.
+But planning the activities you want to do ahead can give you some great deals (+ experiences) you wouldn’t have gotten otherwise.

 I know this one sounds questionable, but it was how my husband and I had an incredible time in Paris.

-We could have stayed in a hotel or Airbnb, but we had heard about the site, Couchsurfer, where people who want to meet travelers, will open up their home for free.
+We could have stayed in a hotel or Airbnb but we had heard about the site, Couchsurfer, where people who want to meet travelers will open up their homes for free.
 So we decided to give it a try.

 Now you could sleep on their couch, but our experience has only ever been sleeping in the guest bedroom.

-And I’m so glad we took this option.
+I’m honestly so glad we took this option, and here’s why.

-We met a very kind person who opened up his place to us, took us out for a great meal, and showed us some beautiful locations in Paris.
+We met a very kind person who opened up his place to us, took us out for great meals, and showed us some beautiful locations in Paris.
+It was so much more than we expected.

-• Step 1: Plan out the restaurants you’ll want to visit, near and far away from your accommodations.
-Figure out how many times you’ll want to eat at those locations.
+• Step 1: Plan out the restaurants you’ll want to visit near and far away from your accommodations.
+And then figure out how many times you’ll want to eat at those locations.

-• Step 3: If you decide to do step 2, then meal plan easy meals you can make that would be satisfying.
+• Step 3: If you decide to do step 2, then meal prep easy dishes you can make that would be satisfying.
 Think sandwiches or salads, paired with tasty snacks and drinks local to the destination your visiting.
-Also, take into consideration the local dishes and ingredients, are there simple quick meals you could make with them that would taste great?
+Also, take into consideration the local dishes and ingredients; are there simple quick meals you could make with them that would taste great?

 • Step 4: For the meals that aren’t going to be special outings, if you choose not to go with step 2 and 3, then figure out where the locals are eating for lunch.
 These are going to be dining spaces that aren’t very expensive because people need a quick and cheap meal during their lunch break.
 And lot of the time, you’re gonna get some great dishes at places like this!